alfonsodg/autovm/README.md

 	winxp

-## Additional Notes
+## Additional notes

-I have been using this script since ubuntu 18, although I had not made it as variable as this version in such a way that anyone could use it.
+I have been using this script since **ubuntu** 18, although I had not made it as variable as this version in such a way that anyone could use it.

-That being said, I have always preferred **Ubuntu** as the main distro and in previous versions I have not had problems with the VMs, although in this case I noticed that the nodes were slow to restart, so after some research I found that the service **systemd-networkd-wait-online.service** took up to 2 minutes and therefore a simple reboot was a tedious process.
-To solve the problem, I had to add an any to the service in question through the **runcmd** using a sed, maybe not the ideal solution but I don't need to wait time to be sure that the network works although if something happens in your case you should comment that line and do the respective debug.
+That being said, I have always preferred **ubuntu** as the main distro and in previous versions I have not had problems with the VMs, although in this case I noticed that the nodes were slow to restart, so after some research I found that the service **systemd-networkd-wait-online.service** took up to 2 minutes and therefore a simple reboot was a tedious process.
+To solve the problem, I had to add an **any** parameter to the service in question through the **runcmd** using a sed command, maybe not the ideal solution but I don't need to wait time to be sure that the network works although if something happens in your case you should comment that line and do the respective debug.

+## Reference: installing libvirt/KVM inside ubuntu

+As a reference, i wrote a document explaining howto install and configure libvirt inside **ubuntu** 22.04, you can review it [here](https://github.com/alfonsodg/autovm/blob/main/LIBVIRT-UBUNTU.md)

 ## Contributors ✨